Dr. Diane Nititham

 Diaspora, migration, race/ethnicity, globalization; and transnational social practices; feminist critiques of home and belonging; critical pedagogy and social justice in education

-Dr. Diane Sabenacio Nititham is an Assistant Professor in the Department of Political Science and Sociology, joining Murray State in fall 2015.
-Dr. Nititham has a PhD in Sociology (University College Dublin, Ireland), an MA with distinction in Social and Cultural Foundations in Education (DePaul University), and a BA in Communication (DePaul University).
+Dr. Diane Sabenacio Nititham is Associate Professor in the Department of Political Science and Sociology and serves as the Sociology Program Director.
+Dr. Nititham has a Ph.D. in Sociology (University College Dublin, Ireland), an MA with distinction in Social and Cultural Foundations in Education (DePaul University), and a BA in Communication (DePaul University).

 Her research interests include home/belonging, diaspora, and globalization.
 Her most recent book, Making Home in Diasporic Communities, was published in 2016 with Routledge.
 In 2017, she received the Murray State Emerging Scholar Award.
 Her teaching interests include Popular Culture, Sociology of Migration, Sociology of Education, Race/Ethnicity, and Globalization.

 Currently, Dr. Nititham is working with the Radio Preservation Task Force, a project of the Library of Congress’s National Recording Preservation Board.
 Her focus is on locating, documenting, and preserving sound and audio materials from Filipino communities throughout the US.